paykun-code/Wordpress_v4.x_compatible/README.md

-# Wordpress 4.X Woo-Commerce compatible
+# Wordpress 4.X to 5.0.2 Woo-Commerce compatible

 # <h3>How To Generate Access token and API Secret :</h3>
 You can generate Or Regenerate Access token and API Secret from login into your paykun admin panel, Then Go To : Settings -> Security -> API Keys.
 There you will find the generate button if you have not generated api key before.